Human Resource Development and Personal Growth

 In 2020, we launched the Canon Global Marketing & Sales Trainee Program for new employees.
 With the aim of fostering human resources who will play an active role in Canon’s future global marketing fields, participants spend a year and a half both in Japan and overseas acquiring sales experience and language proficiency.

 The Overseas Study Program for Technicians is intended to develop engineers and technicians who can function internationally, as well as enable them to acquire skills that they can use to contribute to Canon’s core businesses in the future.
-This program began in 1984, and to date, a total of 130 employees have participated in the program, studying at universities abroad.
-In line with our strategy to improve our R&D system in the United States and Europe, we plan to select several employees each year for overseas study.
+This program began in 1984, and to date, a total of 131 employees have participated in the program, studying at universities abroad.
+With the aim of continually acquiring the latest technology, we plan to select several employees each year for overseas study.

 Fostering Experts in Various Fields